 An open space system consists of several components, including parks, trails, natural areas, greenways, and farmland.
 The land is publicly or privately owned and may or may not be protected.
 Open space enhances a community’s aesthetic character and quality of life.
 The need for open space planning increases as the communities of the Lehigh Valley continue to grow.

 In response to recommendations made by the LVPC, Lehigh and Northampton counties started major countywide park programs in the late 1960s.
 The counties and the LVPC have been actively involved in park planning, acquisition and development ever since.
 In 1971, the LVPC completed the first Regional Recreation and Open Space Plan (updated in 1980).
 Subsequently in 1997 LVPC staff prepared the report Lehigh County Parks — 2005 and in 2002 wrote Northampton County Parks — 2010.
-These reports serve as the official park plans for the two counties.
 A comprehensive update of our trails data was completed and a report was produced in 2009 and updated in 2013.
+The Livable Landscapes plan for each county updates this information..

 A greenway is defined as a corridor of open space, that may vary greatly in scale from narrow strips of green that run through urban, suburban and rural areas to wider corridors that incorporate diverse natural, cultural and scenic features.
 Greenways are a critical component of any landscape.
 They protect the environment, provide alternate routes of transportation, supply recreational opportunities, and connect natural and cultural areas to one another providing a linear resource for a variety of users.
 Connectivity is the defining characteristic that distinguishes greenways from isolated paths and pockets of open space.
 While individual parks, preserved lands, undisturbed natural areas and waterways are valuable resources in and of themselves, their conservation and recreational value is compounded when they are linked together.